(the house at 124 Central Avenue, Salinas, CA where John Steinbeck was born 27 Feb. 1902)

 The indisputable great film of Steinbeck’s writing is derived from his most famous and Pulitzer Prize-wining novel, The Grapes of Wrath.
 The film, directed in 1940 by John Ford, provided a defining role for Henry Fonda as Tom Joad and very memorable ones for Jane Darwell (in her Oscar-winning portrayal of Ma Joad) and John Carradine as the Rev. Jim Casey.
 The photography by the great Gregg Toland is very striking, both the daytime vistas and the firelit night-time people.
 Most of the political bite was defanged before being put on screen and a more upbeat Hollywood ending was added.

 In that James Dean died after making only three films, I can’t say that “East of Eden” defined him, though I think it was made before “Rebel Without a Cause.”
 I will say that “East of Eden” (directed by Elia Kazan, released in 1955) is the best film starring James Dean.
 Adam is the most memorable performance by Raymond Massey after being the young Abraham Lincoln, and there is a moving performance by a non-fluttering Julie Harris.
 Plus as Eve — renamed Kate — Jo Van Fleet chews up the scenery playing the mother who fled the Trask household to become the bordello keeper of Salinas.
 (She was Oscared for her snarling performance.)
 The primary problem with the film (other than lacking the background to what is shown; the film is taken from the last quarter of Steinbeck’s long novel) is Richard Davalos as Aaron Trask.
-(1) He can’t hold the screen with Dean or Massey, (2) he is turned way too goody-goody, and (3) his death is unbelievable—I’dguess in order to spare the blood being on James Dean’s hands.
+(1) He can’t hold the screen with Dean or Massey, (2) he is turned way too goody-goody, and (3) he is still alive at the end of the movie —I’d guess in order to spare the blood being on James Dean’s hands.
 For a version of the Cain and Abel, this will not do!
-(There is a three-part miniseries adaptation I have not seen.)
+(I thought that Hart Bochner, who was more priggish but less jealous in the 1981 miniseries made more sense; the miniseries also covered the whole novel.)

 James Franco’s best movie (as a director) to date is the 2017 adaptation of Steinbeck’s 1936 fruitpicker strike movie In Dubious Battle.
 It is quite faithful to the original book for three-quarters of its length, and retains the dubiousness of either success or a new system without new oppressors (the iron law of oligarchy).